adrikachowdhury/Semantic-Similarity-Explorer/README.md

 4. Open the local URL in your browser to interact with the app.

-5. Optional- If you want to test this out on Google Colab, then try with `colab-version.py`
+5. Optional- If you want to test this out on a notebook like the Google Colab, then try with `colab-version.ipynb`

 ##🔍 Usage

-- View the list of documents
+- View the list of documents given (you can modify them on your own)
 - See vocabulary and document vectors
 - Explore dot product and cosine similarity
 - Enter your own query to see ranked results
-- Visualize documents in 2D PCA space
+- Visualize documents and user queries in 2D PCA space
+- Plus point: Look into the thorough documentation of the code to understand each critical segment of it

 ##📈 Learning Outcomes